-In the last movement, the tempo was definitely on the fast side: Presto rather than Allegro molto.
+In the last movement, the tempo was definitely on the fast side.
+To me, it felt Presto rather than Allegro molto.
 This led to some loss in detail, even some superficialities, especially in the accompaniment.
-Yes, Ferrández agility and virtuosity is amazing—but it left the listeners behind in breathlessness.
+Yes, Ferrández agility and virtuosity is amazing.
+However, it left the listeners behind in breathlessness.

 Encore — Bach: Cello Suite No.3 in C major, BWV 1009: 4.
 Sarabande

-Ferrández used to opportunity of the strong applause to play an encore: he selected the Sarabande, the fourth movement from the Cello Suite No.3 in C major, BWV 1009, by Johann Sebastian Bach (1685 – 1750).
-Here, he returned from the excitement of Haydn’s Finale to mostly restrained playing, both in dynamics, as well as un tempo: a pensive approach, yet discreetly adding fiorituras here and there, in the end retracting into finest pp. the interpretation may have lost all swaying, all dance character—to me, it was really compelling, nevertheless.
+Ferrández used to opportunity of the strong applause to play an encore.
+He selected the Sarabande, the fourth movement from the Cello Suite No.3 in C major, BWV 1009, by Johann Sebastian Bach (1685 – 1750).
+Here, he returned from the excitement of Haydn’s Finale to mostly restrained playing, both in dynamics, as well as in tempo.
+Ferrández showed a pensive approach, yet discreetly adding fiorituras here and there.
+In the end, he retracted into finest pp. The interpretation may have lost all swaying, all dance character.
+To me, it was really compelling, nevertheless.

 - Introduction / Theme, Variations 1 – 10: